 In most cases, this does not lead to an issue because nutraceutical supplement manufacturers have no intention of releasing dangerous products.
 Still, there is no way to accurately predict how a large group of people will react to the mixes of ingredients in the supplements.
 For example, a consumer may take a supplement with an active ingredient they are allergic to and have a bad reaction.
 Or, a mix of ingredients in certain supplements may negatively impact people with a pre-existing medical condition.

 As the FDA is not regulating the production of these products, this could lead to trouble for the nutraceutical companies in the industry.
 This is a big issue for supporting banks.
 They do not want to financially back an industry that has no guarantee of viability or of safety.

 While your nutraceutical company may be honest and truthful, the reputation associated with the industry varies.
 Many believe that nutraceuticals are a scam and promise false results.
 Even more, this distrust in nutraceutical supplements is widespread – you can find warnings for nutraceuticals in magazines, government sites, and more.

 You may be thinking this won’t be an issue for you, as your nutraceuticals company only advertises the truth.
-However, the industry reputation can be damaging for your business.
-Banks tend not want to be associated with these businesses, as the industry is known to falsely advertise.
-Evaluating each business one-by-one takes a lot of time and doesn’t guarantee any return for banks, so instead, many of them choose not to take on nutraceutical supplement companies.
+However, the industry’s reputation can be damaging for your business.
+Banks tend not to want to be associated with these businesses, as the industry is known to falsely advertise.
+Evaluating each business one by one takes a lot of time and doesn’t guarantee any return for banks, so instead, many of them choose not to take on nutraceutical supplement companies.

 The distrust of the industry causes an issue with customers, too.
 Customers may expect a certain result from your product and be disappointed with the outcome.
 This can cause them to run a chargeback on their credit card or claim that their purchase was fraudulent.